-These active ingredients can range from simple compounds like mineral oil and glycerin to less common ones like dextran 70.
+These active ingredients can range from simple compounds like mineral oil and glycerin to less common ones like dextran 70, which are also found in some eye vitamins.
 Check the label before you try a new eye drop.

 It’s a different story when it comes to fighting redness and itching that results from allergies.
 In this case, an antihistamine ingredient is needed.

 A scientific experiment described in an article in the British Journal of Ophthalmology in 2003 demonstrated the efficacy of antihistamines in reducing the symptoms of redness and itchiness that result from allergic reactions (2).

 In it, over 500 subjects in Australia were given either a placebo eye drop or one of two experimental antihistamines to treat their seasonal allergy symptoms related to their eyes.
 After four weeks, the researchers evaluated the condition of the subjects.